Changing Places

 Eligibility and Funding Requirements

-Once funding is received, building must begin within 12 months of receiving Commonwealth funding, and be complete within 18 months of build commencement.
+Building must begin within 12 months of receiving Commonwealth funding, and be complete within 18 months of build commencement.
+Funded jurisdictions must also comply with reporting requirements as part of the funding agreement.

 All Changing Places facilities must be accredited by a Changing Places Assessor.
 Accreditation ensures that Changing Places are built to standard, so users can be confident that the design is fit for purpose.